FAQs

 Selection process

-A selection panel is convened for each scholarship, made up of a minimum of five representatives from the sponsoring organisation, government and non-government schools, TAFE campuses, preschools, and professional associations (with the composition varying according to the scholarship subject).
+A selection panel is convened for each scholarship, usually made up of five representatives from the sponsoring organisation, government and non-government schools, TAFE campuses, preschools, and professional associations (with the composition varying according to the scholarship focus area).

 Each panel includes a subject matter expert, who initially shortlists applications that most closely align with the criteria of the scholarship and objectives of the program.
 The shortlisted applications are forwarded to the selection panel for final review.
 The selection panel advises the Premier of the successful applicant and a reserve (if appropriate).

-Note: The Department of Education’s School Workforce directorate administers the program on behalf of the Department of Premier and Cabinet.
+Note: The Department of Education’s School Workforce directorate administers the program on behalf of the Premier's Department.
 It does not play a role in recipient selection.

 Successful applicants will be informed of their outcome by phone and follow-up email.
 They will be invited to a formal reception event (during Term 3 or 4) attended by the Premier.